fctr-id/okta-mcp-server/README.md

 ✅ Python 3.8+ installed on your machine
 ✅ Okta tenant with appropriate API access
 ✅ An MCP-compatible AI client (Claude Desktop, Microsoft Copilot Studio, etc.)

+> **⚠️ Important Model Compatibility Note:**
+> Not all AI models work with this MCP server.
+Testing has only been performed with:
+> - GPT-4.0
+> - Claude 3.7 Sonnet
+>
+> You must use latest model versions that explicitly support tool calling/function calling capabilities.
+Older models or models without tool calling support will not be able to interact with the Okta MCP Server.

 ### Installation